Selective Prediction Guide#

 - Coverage-Risk Curve:

-Plot selective accuracy vs. coverage
+Plot risk vs. coverage across thresholds

-from incerto.sp import plot_coverage_risk_curve
+from incerto.sp import plot_risk_coverage

 - Area Under Risk-Coverage Curve (AURC):